DFreds/EasyVim/README.md

 | F6         | Toggle between light and dark mode |
 | <leader>ft | Toggle floaterm                    |

-## Custom Plugins and Configuration
+## Custom Configuration

-This setup automatically supports adding your own plugins and configuration.
-To do so, create files under the vimrcs folder like so:
+This setup automatically supports adding your own configuration.
+To do so, create a file under the vimrcs folder like so:

-* ~/.vim_runtime/vimrcs/my_plugins.vim
 * ~/.vim_runtime/vimrcs/my_config.vim

-These are automatically sourced after following the installation steps above.
-From there, feel free to add any of your own configuration or plugins to the corresponding files, and they will be ignored by git.
+This is automatically sourced after following the installation steps above.
+From there, feel free to add any of your own configuration to the file, and it will be ignored by git.